| Ogród państwa Barry (Rozdział 12)

 finding easy foothold on the rough stonework and turned by autumn frosts to

+most beautiful bronze and wine-red tints.
 Before the house was an oblong garden into

 which the lane gate where the girls were standing opened.
 The house bounded